tfjmp/website/content/post/working-with-me/index.md

 Unless you have secured a fellowship (you are strongly encouraged to look for those as it will strenghten your CV significantly), you are likely to be funded through RAship or TAship.
 Most of you will be familiar with Teaching Assistant duties.
 You will receive monetary compensation and it is therefore expected that you behave professionally and perform your duties to the best of your ability.
+Fulfilling expectations of those roles take precedence over your coursework.

 New students joining the group will be expected to work as a teaching assistant during their first year unless agreed otherwise.
 We will most likely discuss RAship opportunities towards the end of your first year.